-The Office of Sustainability plans to lead a major assessment every other year using the AASHE STARS Tool.
+The Sustainability Office plans to lead a major assessment every other year using the AASHE STARS Tool.
 In 2016 UNC Charlotte earned a Silver Rating on the first attempt, and has a goal of earning a Gold Rating by 2018.
 STARS covers the entire campus, under the following four areas: Academics, Engagement, Operations, and Planning & Administration.
 The assessments is also used as a basis for reporting to the Princeton Review, for UNC Charlotte to continue its inclusion in the Guide to Green Colleges.

 In 2009, Chancellor Philip L. Dubois signed the American College and University Presidents Climate Commitment.
 This pledge continues today as the Presidents’ Climate Leadership Commitments, specifically the Carbon Commitment “focused on reducing Greenhouse Gas emissions and achieving carbon neutrality as soon as possible.”